-Lauren Lee is the National Director of Research and Engagement.
+Lauren Lee is our Chief Research Officer.
 She has spent her career in a variety of corporate and nonprofit settings including a historic library, a university health system, political campaign and international credit card company.
 The one common theme in all of these roles is a shared sense of purpose that permeated the workplace.
 Working at NKI has taken this feeling of camaraderie and passion to a new level.
 From day one, Lauren has been inspired and touched by the families we serve – their strength, bravery and kindness is unmatched.
 The doctors and researchers in this field are equally invested and genuinely motivated by the patients impacted by Nephrotic Syndrome.
 Lauren travels frequently to meet with patients and doctors and we are sure she has lived in, or has relatives in, every state in the country!
 In her downtime, Lauren enjoys yoga, long walks and spending time with her husband and two kids, Mick (15) and Paige (12).

 Deb Pollock is our National Director of Advancement.
 Deb is so excited to join NephCure and work with such a positive team, working to find a treatments and a cure.
 Deb has over 22 years in fundraising and development with organizations including The American Red Cross, The March of Dimes, The American Diabetes Association and The National MS Society.
 Deb is passionate about building relationships with individuals, families, corporate partners and bridging relationships through events and partnerships.
 Deb enjoys spending time with her family, hiking and traveling.